M4rwaneX/dingooChallenge/README.md

 is reproductible.

 I have used AI generation for docstring documentation.
-I have used it only for this task, every other thing has been written by hand by me.
+I have used it only for this task, every other things has been written by hand by me.

 Note: I am aware that this is not flexible enough to be able to receive other types of data (for exemple another type of excel etc).
 I thought about a